Karennarodriguez/software_engineering/README.md

 **SETUP**
 Currently, 'make prod' commits and pushes to GitHub, and 'make dev_end' executes the announcement "Installing developer requirements".
 Later on, what it will do is download everything you need to run the environment.

+**Actionable Requirements**
+There are two types of users for this system: community members and local organizations.
+Each user can:
+  Register in the system
+  Create a profile
+Users of type Local Organization can:
+  Create an event
+  Create a post
+Users of type Community Member can:
+  Comment on a post
+  Save an event and a post